petersolimine/AgentWorld/readme.md

 # 🤖 AgentWorld 🌎

-## wtf is this? why?
+## What is it?

-With this project, we set out to discover what it would mean to create a game/simulation environment where the underlying game engine was a language model.
+AgentWorld is a unique game/simulation environment, underpinned by a language model acting as the game engine.
+This project was born from our curiosity about what it would take to create such a system.

-We sought to make it extremely easy for anyone to set up their own language-based games.
+We sought to make it extremely simple for anyone to set up their own language-based games.
 This repository is the result of that effort.

 AgentWorld is unique in that the game engine itself is a language model.
-The state of the world is maintained by a language model which embeds, retrieves, and augments the state of the virtual environment according to the actions of the players.
+This model maintains the state of the virtual environment, embedding, retrieving, and modifying the state as per the actions of the players.

-Agents (or humans) can interact inside the virtual world via text, and they are prompted to do so by the game engine.
+Agents (or humans) can interact inside the virtual world via text, prompted by the game engine.

-Please note, the terms 'players', 'agents', and 'characters' are used interchangeably here, sorry 🤒.
+*Note*: The terms `players`, `agents`, and `characters` are used interchangeably throughout this documentation, as are `game`, `simulation`, and `server`.
-Similarly, 'game' and 'simulation' and 'server' are used interchangeably.

 ## How does it work?

-Before the game begins, the "World State" is written in json format (see: `src/prompts.ts`).
+Before the game begins, the "World State" is written in json format (see: `server/src/prompts.ts`).
 This includes initial 'places & things' that exist in the world.

 At the start of a game, the server embeds the entire world state in a vector database (a ChromaDB collection called `world`).
 The game starts once two agents have joined the server.